sftriallawyers Logo

 If a case goes to trial, it may take months or years to settle, so it’s important to have realistic expectations.
 A qualified attorney can help you understand your case.

-Contact Seay/Felton LLC for Legal Guidance and Representation in Atlanta and Macon, GA
+Contact Seay/Felton LLC for Legal Guidance and Representation in Atlanta, Macon, Savannah and Washington, D.C.

 If you’ve been injured due to the negligence of another person, company, or organization, you may have a personal injury case.
 Personal injury claims can help you recover damages.